szepeviktor/debian-server-tools/webserver/WordPress.md

          └─wp-content/
 ```

-`CORE` may be the abbreviation of the project.
+The value of `CORE` may be the abbreviation of the project.

 `wp-content` can be renamed.